TianPnce/work-scheduler/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+## Notes
+I did have trouble trying to get the colors(past,present,future) to work and change to the hour it is, however I did learn more on how to save data to local storage which I am proud of.
+This unit has been the most difficult for me but it is getting easier as I go on.
+I was also able to display the current time so that is great as well.

 ## Screenshot
 ![1ECB22E3-E896-4E9A-9165-9429E79DCF0A](https://user-images.githubusercontent.com/122128252/230546884-4997a3e5-b6c0-46b7-a49f-f41918c030ab.jpeg)